90 Days From 1 16

 The Science of Habit Formation and Goal Achievement

 The 90-day period aligns well with the science of habit formation.
 It takes approximately 66 days to form a new habit, meaning consistent effort during this period can lead to lasting behavioral changes.
-This reinforces the importance of sustained effort and consistent action.
+Still, this reinforces the importance of sustained effort and consistent action.
 Neuroplasticity, the brain's ability to reorganize itself, supports this timeframe.
 Repeated actions strengthen neural pathways, making desired behaviors automatic over time.

 Frequently Asked Questions (FAQ)